A. Run PCIbex Locally

 python3 static.py -i . -o ../static_experiment

 The experiment is generally shown in a latin square design.
 Here are some ways to implement it.
-Skip if you are not using latin square design.
+Skip this section if you are not using latin square design.

-Make sure you have set your experiment for latin suare design, i.e. You must have a Group column in your csv file.
+Make sure you have set your experiment for latin square design, i.e. you must have a Group column in your CSV file.

-If so, when you open "experiment.html" file, add a ?withsquare=1 or ?withsquare=2at the end of it.
+If so, when you open experiment.html, add ?withsquare=1 or ?withsquare=2 at the end of the URL.
 This depends on how many Groups you have in your Group column.
-If you have 4 Groups: A,B,C,D

 C. Results

-When you run your experiment the results are stored in a some random number with a .bak extension.
+When you run your experiment, the results are stored in a file with a random number and a .bak extension.

 import os